 Early Life

 Charles William Ergen was born on March 1, 1953, in Oak Ridge, Tennessee.
-His father was a nuclear physicist, and his mother was one of the first female accountants in the state of Minnesota.
-Ergen graduated from Oak Ridge High School and later earned a Bachelor of Arts degree from the University of Tennessee at Knoxville and an MBA from Wake Forest University.
-Before entering the business world, he worked as a financial analyst for Frito-Lay from 1976 to 1978.
-He also spent time as a professional blackjack and poker player.
+His father was an Austrian immigrant and nuclear physicist, and his mother was one of the first female accountants in Minnesota.
+Ergen graduated from the University of Tennessee with a Bachelor of Arts and earned an MBA from Wake Forest University.
+He was also a professional poker and blackjack player.

 Rise to Success